List of Shaman King characters: Team X-III

-A trio consisting of Venstar, Cebin, and Meene, who willingly fight Team Star during the tournament with full knowledge their would die in forcing Hao to reveal his method of using the Spirit Of Fire's power.
+A trio consisting of Venstar, Cebin, and Meene, who willingly fight Team Star during the tournament with full knowledge they would die in forcing Hao to reveal his method of using the Spirit Of Fire's power.
 Their souls and their spirits are consumed by the Spirit of Fire, though the X-Laws' gamble to force Hao to reveal his medium succeeds.
 But their deaths become a sore point for the members of X-II, who eventually act on their own to kill Hao.